The all NEW action packed DJI FPV Drone has arrived.

 If you wish to operate the DJI FPV privately, organisations such as the MAAA (Model Aeronautical Association of Australia) have previously arranged an approval for their cohort.
 Members of the MAAA meeting certain requirements, such as using an observer, have been allowed to conduct FPV flying.

 There are two classes of Extended Visual Line of Sight (EVLOS) operations.

 EVLOS Class 1 allows a Remote Pilot to fly without having the drone within Visual Line of Sight by utilising a co-located observer.
 The observer takes on the responsibility of maintaining situational awareness for both ground and air.

 EVLOS Class 2 allows a Remote Pilot to use multiple observers to extend the range of operations.
 Class 2 allows the Remote Pilot to cover a larger area by daisy-chaining observers.

-An Extended Visual Line of Sight approval is valid for all of Australia, though it has a requirement for an IREX (Instrument rating Exam) qualified pilot.
+An Extended Visual Line of Sight approval is valid for all of Australia and Class 1 operations can be conducted without an IREX (Instrument Rating Exam).
+Class 2 EVLOS has a requirement for an IREX (Instrument rating Exam) qualified pilot.
 An exemption already exists that allows an IREX qualified person simply to be present, so it is not a requirement the Remote Pilot holds an IREX pass.
 One would assume the next evolution of drone regulations would hold an alternative to the IREX requirement.